kw7oe/kw7oe.github.io/content/posts/writing-a-simple-redis-server-in-elixir.md

 * Redis Server (TCP)
 * Key Value (KV) Store

-For our Redis CLI, we'll be either using `redix` or `redis-cli` instead.
+For our Redis CLI, we'll be either using `redis-cli` instead.
 This post will be breakdown into the following sections:

 * [Writing a KV Store with `GenServer` and `ETS`](#writing-a-key-value-store-with-genserver-and-ets)